Arbuthnott: Prehistory and archaeology

 In 2004, CFA Archaeology conducted archaeological investigations next to the hamlet in advance of the construction of the Aberdeen to Lochside natural gas pipeline.
 There they discovered the remains of four Middle Bronze Age roundhouses, one Iron Age post-built roundhouse with a souterrain entered from the house, and two medieval/post-medieval corn-drying kilns.
 It is thought that more houses might exist but they were outside the area that would be impacted by the pipeline and so were not excavated.

 History

 Due to its rural location, electric lighting only came to the community in 1954.

 Being situated close to the larger community of Bervie, and with a small population locally in Arbuthnott, most of the amenities in the area have closed.
 These include the former Arbuthnott Economic Store, the local post office and primary school.
 The local shop closed in December 1995, with the post office services being incorporated into the Grassic Gibbon Centre in September 1997.
 Arbuthnott Primary School closed in November 1973.

+The Arbuthnott Village Hall was opened in 1908.
+The hall was further extended with the building of the Grassic Gibbon Centre in 1992.
+It was officially opened on 11th September 1992.

 There is the ruins of the Arbuthnott Mill located near Arbuthnott Church.
-It was built in 1839, and was working until the beginning of the 1900's.
-The mill wheel was removed in the mid 1990s and is now situated in front of the Old School.
+It was built in 1839, and was working until the beginning of the 1900s.
+The mill wheel was removed in the mid-1990s and is now situated in front of the Old School.